|

 "That is interesting," said the magician.
 "Yes,

-I shall come with you.
-Come."
-He rose from the couch and
+I shall come with youcome."
+He rose from the couch

-walked towards an intricately patterned carpet lying at the far
+and walked to an intricately patterned carpet, lying at the far

 end of the room.
 He sat down at its centre.